goncaloGIT/mykernelpanic/Load Balancer and High Availability Guide/README.md

 ## So what is High Availability ?

-In the world there are some services that cannot stop, such as banks, social services, hospitals, youtube xD.
-In context of IT operations, the term High Availability refers to a system that is designed to avoid loss of service.
+In our daily life there are some services that cannot stop, such as banks, social services, hospitals, youtube xD.
+Imagine the day you go to an atm and you cannot withdraw money.
+The term High Availability refers to a system that is designed to avoid loss of service.

 To achive this we need to: